garrandall/popular-music-data/tracks/tic-tic-tac-fruit-de-la-passion.md

 You said it'd be alright

 How 'bout these notions
-Hmm, they're deep as ocean
+Hm, they're deep as ocean
 Calling out my name
 Screaming out in vain
 Singing hallelujah